themosis/documentation/configuration.md

 1. Folder structure
 -------------------

-On both the `themosis-datas` plugin and `themosis-theme` theme, there is a folder called `app`.
+On both the `themosis` plugin and `themosis-theme` theme, there is a folder called `app`.
 This is the main folder where you write your code.

 The **plugin** folder structure: